ifm/ifm3d-examples/ovp8xx/python/README.md

-# Python Examples:
+# Python3 Examples:
-in this Branch you will learn how to work with `ifm3dpy` library.
+in this Branch you learn how to work with `ifm3dpy` library.
 The script examples are divided depending on the use case:
 1. **Core:** containing general scripts for O3R system.
 2. **ODS:** containing ODS example scripts.
 3. **Toobox** containing useful scripts.

 ## Core
-In this directory you will find multiple general O3R scripts that will be explained below:
+In this directory you find multiple general O3R scripts that are explained below:

 ### 2D data
 Receiving RGB data with `ifm3dpy` is done similarly as 3D data: the core objects have to be instantiated, and a frame has to be retrieved.